Make Handcrafted Ornaments from Foraged Materials

 Nowadays, it seems that advertisements begin proclaiming holiday bargains on gifts and decorations before we have a chance to savor the last bite of Thanksgiving turkey.
 However, many folks are finding that simply spending more money doesn’t assure a merrier Christmas.
 In an effort to regain the simplicity that once characterized this special holiday, more and more people are fashioning their own gifts and decorations.

-If you’re seeking ideas for handcrafted ornaments to adorn your tree or to give as gifts, you’re sure to find inspiration in the work of Virginia Morris, an artist who’s lived in Black Mountain, North Carolina, for more than 20 years.
+If you’re seeking ideas for how to make handcrafted ornaments to adorn your tree or to give as gifts, you’re sure to find inspiration in the work of Virginia Morris, an artist who’s lived in Black Mountain, North Carolina, for more than 20 years.
 Her distinctly original, delicate creations offer welcome alternatives to the profusion of commercial look-alike tree trinkets.
 And though her work is quite intricate, Virginia’s basic techniques are so straightforward that even amateur craftspeople should be able to follow her tips and create attractive ornaments.

 Nutty Creations